 An EPA model showed that 40-year rotations of timber harvest result in reduced water available for streamflow during the critical summer rearing period for salmon.
-This negatively affects habitat due to high rates of water evaporation from trees and soils in younger forests and less woody debris and duff-layer material to hold water in the drier months.

-We have to do whatever we can to protect our watershed and we can't do it alone.
+This negatively affects habitat due to high rates of water evaporation from trees and soils in younger forests and less woody debris and duff-layer We have to do whatever we can to protect our watershed and we can't do it alone.
 Projects like these where we are working with state, federal and local nonprofit partners show what can be done when we work together."

-Willie Frank

-Chairman

-Nisqually Tribe
+Willie Frank Chairman Nisqually Tribe